pulumi/examples/cloud-js-containers/README.md

 1. Restore NPM modules via `npm install` or `yarn install`.

-1. Preview and deploy the app via `pulumi update`.
+1. Preview and deploy the app via `pulumi up`.
 The preview will take a few minutes, as it builds a Docker container.
 A total of 19 resources are created.

     ```
-    $ pulumi update
+    $ pulumi up
     ```

 1. View the endpoint URL, and run curl: